T0BUU/Demo/README.md

 ### Major parts of the implementation
 * Added a new class PartnerInfoFragment which holds the logic for the box.
 * Added a new xml-file fragment\_partner\_info.xml that holds the layout for the fragment.

+## Branch: Implement an example template for settings menu

+In this branch _Lari Alakukku_ worked on implementing an empty settings menu.
+He used the GUI made by _Otto von Boehm_ as basis and integrated a tab based navigation menu to the app.

+### The tasks that were completed:

+* Implement first menu elements
+* Implement navigation menu

+### Major parts of the implementation

+* Change MapsActivity to a fragment
+* Added fragments: GameFragment, ProfileFragment and SettingsFragment
+* Added new layout files for each of the fragments.
+* Added a PagerAdapter for switching between tabs.